jakenef/speed-cola-game/notes.md

 ## Misc Notes
 The idea I have for this website is to be a reaction-speed test where you see how good your reflexes are.
 I learned that I should keep it simple from class.
 VIM: vi caddyFile -- same as nano. press i to go into insert/editing mode. esc takes you back to commmand mode. :w write :q quit
+Must change the body in index.html to have the true background of the site changed.